mirsazzathossain/BDLensing/CONTRIBUTING.md

 2. Click on the "New pull request" button.
 3. Choose the main branch in your forked repository as the "compare" branch and the main branch in the original repository as the "base" branch.
-4. Review the changes and add a description if necessary.
+4. Review the changes and **add a description**.
+Example descriptions are, "This PR updates the modeling notebook with progress made.", "Initial mask is created, this PR intends to close #<issue_number>", or "Optimization of initial model with PSO is completed for <Lens_Name>.
+This PR intends to close #<issue_number>".
-5. Click on the "Create pull request" button to send the pull request to the main repository.
+6. Click on the "Create pull request" button to send the pull request to the main repository.

 That's it!
 Your changes will be reviewed, and if they are